 - Full Names

-- Date of Birth (Month and Year are available on the public register.
-The date isn’t provided)
+- Date of Birth (Month and Year are available on the public register, however the date isn’t provided.)

 - Country of residence

 - Service Address (The official directors’ address which is different from residential address)